-The following are a list of some selective indicators based on the income coefficient (wage-output ratio), labour productivity (RWF billion of output per thousand workers) and labour-output ratio (thousands of workers per RWF billion of output) for the each of the industrial groups shown in the input-output tables, for the Rwandan economy.
+10 Some Key Ratios and Sectoral Economic Indicators of the Rwandan Economy thousand workers) and labour-output ratio (thousands of workers per RWF billion of output) for the each of the industrial groups shown in the input-output tables, for the Rwandan economy.
 The sectors have also been ranked by the different ratios.
 However, it should be noted that the definition of industrial output, labour and/or wages used are all pertaining to 2011, the year for the structured input-output tables for the economy.